freirart/car-crud/README.md

 - Image upload and crop with HTML Canvas and JS (`https://www.youtube.com/watch?v=-RWPvVcYAC4`)

-- Store data in NodeJS Local Server
+- Store data in a NodeJS Local Server

-- Deploy local server on Heroku
+- Deploy server on Heroku

+- Deploy application on Vercel

 ## Credits